CYS4srl/SensitiveDiscoverer/README.md

 mvn clean package
 ```

-## Credits
+## About us

-CYS4 was born in 2015 from a collaboration with an Israeli company in the world of Cyber Security, then detaching its team and ensuring the focus on innovation and quality towards a national context.
+Since 2014 we have been working with our customers to shield their critical business infrastructures.
+We are qualified security specialists with a strong commitment to addressing our clients' needs, and keeping them secured against today's cyber threats.

-Check out [our blog](https://blog.cys4.com/) for more information.
+Check out [our site](https://cys4.com/) and [our blog](https://blog.cys4.com/) for more information.

 ## References